nithingovindarajan/nithingovindarajan.github.io/_pages/code.md

 ---

 ### PyTensorlab (Python)
-A huge undertaking of translating the [Tensorlab](https://www.tensorlab.net/) software package in Matlab to Python.
+A huge undertaking to translate the [Tensorlab](https://www.tensorlab.net/) software package in Matlab to Python.
 I am one of the main contributing developers to this project.
 (IN DEVELOPMENT)

 ### Fast null space computation of Macaulay matrices (Julia)
 Julia code written by me and [Raphaël Widdershoven](https://www.kuleuven.be/wieiswie/nl/person/00147347) to efficiently compute null spaces of Macaulay matrices of bivariate polynomial systems.
 The null space of the matrix is computed by converting the Macaulay matrix into a Cauchy-like matrix and then employing the Schur algorithm with approximate total pivoting to compute a rank-revealing factorization. ([Link to Repository](https://github.com/nithingovindarajan/Fast-Macaulay-Nullspace/tree/main))